 Ads.txt is a publicly accessible file which benefits publishers by protecting them from domain spoofing and securing ad revenue from advertisers.
-Overall, ads.txt created more transparency by identifying who can represent and sell their ad inventory.
-Explained simply, it's a file that you can add to your site which verifies that you own it, and shows which ad sellers you approve to buy ad space on your site.
+Overall, ads.txt created more transparency by identifying who can represent and sell ad inventory on publisher sites.
+In simple terms, it's a file that you can add to your site which verifies that you own it and shows who you authorize to market your ad inventory.

-Make sure that your ads.txt file is up-to-date with all of your resellers, because Google will not monetize authorized resellers that are not mentioned in your ads.txt file.
+Make sure your ads.txt file is up-to-date with all of your ad partners because Google will not allow them to be monetized unless they are included in your ads.txt file.

 If you already have an ads.txt file and are nameserver or Cloudflare integrated, our system will detect that file and automatically append our authorized sellers.
 However, if you need to create an ads.txt file, or have one and are integrated with our Wordpress Plugin, you will need to use Ads.txt Manager (adstxtmanager.com, an Ezoic product) to get your ads.txt file up and running correctly.